The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A condenser that is dirty will decrease air flow, reduce the efficiency of your system, and increase energy costs.
-Before you begin cleaning, shut off your compressor unit to avoid dirt and debris from accumulating.
-Then, using a garden hose, gently clean the fan blades and coil fins to get rid of dirt leaves, twigs and other debris.
-After washing the blades, wipe them clean with a towel and a sanitation spray.
-You should also straighten any bent fins that could result from wind, or other weather conditions.
+A condenser unit that is dirty can restrict air flow, reduce system efficiency, and increase energy costs.
+Before you begin cleaning, shut off the compressor unit to stop dirt and debris from accumulating.
+Then, using a garden hose and a rag, gently clean the blades and fins of your fan to remove dirt, twigs and leaves.
+After washing the blades, wipe them using a paper towel and spray to clean.
+It is also recommended to straighten any bent fins that might be caused by winds, or other weather conditions.

 Line Sets

-If your central air conditioner is over 10 years old, you should get a professional to examine the lines, the copper tubes that connect the indoor air conditioning evaporator coil with the outdoor compressor and condenser unit.
-The lines are filled with refrigerant, and any corrosion or cracks can result in leaks, which will result in poor cooling and more expensive cost of energy.
+If your central air cooling system has been in operation for more than 10 years, you should employ a professional to examine the line sets.
+These are the copper tubes that connect the indoor evaporator coil to the outdoor compressor and condenser.
+The lines carry refrigerant and any cracks or rust may cause leaks that can lead to low cooling and costly utility bills.

 Air Filter

-Change your air filter frequently to keep it fresh and improve the efficiency of your air conditioning system.
-The frequency of changing your air filter depends on how often you use the AC, how many pets reside in the house and how much dust is collected.
-A typical air filter will last between two weeks and a month in the cooling season.
+To improve the performance of your AC system, you should change your air filter regularly.
+The frequency of changing your air filter depends on the frequency you run the AC and how many furry family members are living in your home and how much dust is collected.
+A typical air filter should last for about two weeks to a month in the cooling season.

 Condensate Drain Line

-If your condensation drain line is blocked by mold, algae or bugs, the water that collects on the evaporator coil will not be able to be flushed away.
-This could lead to a flooded basement, water damage to your home, and mold and mildew growth.
-To avoid this, the float switch located close to your indoor evaporator coil will stop the system when it senses that the drain line is clogged.
+If your condensation drain line becomes clogged by mold, algae or bugs, the water collected on the evaporator coil will not be able to flush away.
+This can cause a flooded home, water damage and the growth of mold and mildew.
+The float switch in your indoor coil will shut off the system when it detects a blocked drain line.